 Cleansing skin too vigorously can harm the skin.
 This practice can compromise barrier function and ultimately sending the skin into panic mode.
 It will also over compensate for the entire thing by producing more oil.

 5. Rub Rub Rub!

-– Most women tend to torture their skin by being careless.
+Most women tend to torture their skin by being careless.
 Rubbing eyes lined heavily with kohl will do more harm to your skin than good.
-It will feed the demodex folliculorum (the tiny mites that live in your lashes).
-Rubbing will cause the mites to flourish leading to thinning of lashes and thinning lashes.
+It’ll feed the demodex folliculorum (the Very Small mites that live on your lashes), Rubbing will cause the mites to flourish leading to thinning of lashes and thinning lashes.

 6. Dirty Sheets

-– What do you sleep on?
+What do you sleep on?
 Are you too lazy to change sheets?
 Do you change pillow covers regularly?
-Cleanliness of sheets is a must.
-The worst thing you can do after cleansing your face is sleeping on dirty sheet and dig your face into a soiled pillow.
-Oil from the body, makeup from face and pollution from hair can make affect your skin.
+The cleanliness of sheets is a must.
+The worst thing you can do after cleansing your face is sleeping on the dirty sheet and dig your face into a soiled pillow.
+Oil from the body, makeup from the face, and pollution from hair can make affect your skin.
 Use silk or satin pillow case.
-Also make sure you change the bed sheets every alternate day.
+Also, make sure you change the bed sheets every alternate day.

 7. Being Lazy

-– Being careless about skin care sometimes is ok.
-However, sleeping on dirty face or one loaded with makeup can introduce breakouts on face.
-If you are too tired to hit the bathroom and cleanse face with warm water and a face wash, keep a couple of cleansing wipes handy.
+Being careless about skin care sometimes is ok.
+However, sleeping on a dirty face or one loaded with makeup can introduce breakouts on the face.
+If you are too tired to hit the bathroom and cleanse your face with warm water and a face wash, keep a couple of cleansing wipes handy.
 You may even use a Micellar.
-These are very small oil particles suspended in water capable of drawing make-up from the skin sans use of harsh chemicals.
+These are very small oil particles suspended in water capable of drawing make-up from the skin sans the use of harsh chemicals.